edmundofuentes/blog/source/_posts/2020-06-05-boss-rc-202-nektar-pacer-midi-foot-controller.md

  - Connect a MIDI cable from the Pacer's MIDI Out to the RC-202's MIDI IN jack
  - Connect a 1/4" TRS cable from the Pacer's `R2/4` jack¹ to the RC-202's `CTL1/CTL2` jack.

-Power on both devices from a 9V DC adapter and you're done.
+Power on both devices from a 9V DC adapter and you're good to go.

 ## General Notes / Troubleshooting
 - The Boss RC-202 stores the CTL assignments as _bank settings_, instead of _global settings_.
 This means that the CTL configuration must be done once per each bank.
 If you never record anything in the built-in memory, then this should not be a problem since you could only configure the first bank and be done with it.
 However, if you want it working in all 8 banks, you will have to configure it 8 times.